 The South African activist spent most of his adult life in prison for opposing the apartheid regime of his country, and was the first post-apartheid President of South Africa.
 He started working as a clerk in a law firm while taking correspondence courses with the University of South Africa.
 He was awarded his Bachelor’s degree in 1941.
 He then enrolled at the University of Witwatersrand and received his law degree there.
 He was instrumental in setting up South Africa’s first all-black law firm.
 He continued to practice until the 1950’s when he changed his focus to the people of his country.

-The reality star hopes to get her law degree through her current apprenticeship, rather than formally attend law school.
+The reality star passed the “baby bar” and hopes to get her law degree through her current apprenticeship, rather than formally attend law school.
 Her ultimate goal is to become an attorney, like her late father.
 Thus far, she has successfully advocated for prison reform, helping to release multiple prisoners from unjust sentences.
-Though she has failed the “baby bar” twice, she has cited the struggle to prepare for the test amid a divorce, raising four children, shooting schedule, and running multiple businesses, from shapewear to cosmetics.
-She plans to take the California bar exam in 2022.
+This reality star thrives on being underestimated, and accomplished this while raising four children, maintaining a shooting schedule, and running multiple businesses, from shapewear to cosmetics.
+She plans to take the California bar exam this year.

 Barack & Michelle Obama